'We're not monsters': Border patrol agents say they are being harassed, threatened

 The crisis at the Texas/Mexico border continues as thousands of people wait to be processed at facilities.
 And with all the backlash, agents say they are getting harassed for just doing their jobs.

-One agent told KHOU 11 someone followed him home and threatened to kidnap his kids.
+One agent told NBC Charlotte's sister station KHOU 11 someone followed him home and threatened to kidnap his kids.

 Another agent was recognized at a local store and said someone told him he wasn’t American and should be ashamed.